Macular Degeneration & Nutritional Supplements

 Among people at high risk for late-stage macular degeneration (those with intermediate AIvID in both eyes or advanced AMD in one eye), a dietary supplement of vitamins C, E and beta carotene, along with zinc, lowered the risk of the disease progressing to advanced stages by about 25 to 30 percent.
 However, the supplements did not appear to benefit people with minimal AMD or those who have no evidence of macular degeneration.
 This study is known as the Age Related Eye Disease study or AREDS.
 When your ophthalmologist recommends vitamins for AMD, look for AREDS on the label.
 Many ophthalmologists now sell this formula in their offices to ensure patients that they are getting the proper formula.

 Light may affect the eye by stimulating oxygen, leading to the production of highly reactive and damaging compounds called free radicals.
-Antioxidant vitamins (vitamins C and E and beta carotene) may work against this activated oxygen and help slow progress of macular degeneration.
+Antioxidant vitamins (vitamins C and E and beta carotene) may work against this activated oxygen and help slow the progress of macular degeneration.

 Zinc, one of the most common minerals in our body, is very concentrated in the eye, particularly in the retina and macula.
 Zinc is necessary for the action of over 100 enzymes, including chemical reactions in the retina.
 Studies show some older people have low levels of zinc in their blood.
 Because zinc is important for the health of the macula, supplements of zinc in the diet may slow down the process of macular degeneration.